This walk leads from The Courtyard at Welbeck to Creswell Crags.

 The car park is open Monday - Saturday, 8am - 5pm.
 Sunday, 8am - 4pm.
 Closed Easter Sunday and over the Christmas period.
 Free parking.
 Please note the car park is locked at close of business.
 (Times may vary).

 1. Start this walk in The Courtyard at Welbeck at the two-horse sculptures by Harley Studio Artist Michelle Reader.
-From here, go back through the courtyard entrance and keep right to walk down the side of the car park.
-Once you reach the end wall, turn right and follow the trail along the woodland path.
+From here, walk through the gate at the end of The Harley Gallery and carefully cross the road at the back of the gallery, turn left and head along the path.

 2. Follow the path dotted with five metal trees and five interpretation panels by Artist Martin Smith.
 Please note this walk takes visitors across the A60.